fluks/gol/README.md

 gol
 ===

-Conway's Game of Life in C for illustrative purpose for a friend to help his home assignment.
+Conway's Game of Life in C.

 Compile
 -------